Wiredcraft/dashy/README.md

 ##Install these first!
-NPM & Grunt must be installed, Ruby must be installed for gems.
+NPM & Grunt must be installed, Ruby must be installed for the compass gem.

 Compass -	`gem update && gem install compass`